ffzg-erudito/inter-testing-feedback-2018/analyses/data/README.md

 This is the file which contains the raw data used in the analyses.

+All missing values stem from the experimental design - the participants have not seen those questions and were not supposed to see them.

 Variables are:
 - `when` - timestamp
 - `giveFeedback` - whether the participant received feedback on the interpolated